SherAndrei/dotfiles/README.md

 1. Curious and maybe useful scripts with usage of the application must be placed into the `.config/${SHELL}.d` directory, e.g. best directory to put `git` aliases to is `bash.d` as `alias` is a `bash` builtin function (see bash(1)).
 1. Write as much portable code as possible, meaning if it is `bash` script, but it can be converted to `sh` script only by changing `[[...]]` to `[...]` one should go for it.
 1. More about shell scripting:
-	1. Each shell script must contain correct shebang.
+	1. Callable shell scripts must contain correct shebang.
+	1. If script's purpose is to be sourced elsewhere, please provide some indication in place of the shebang if it is not obvious where the script can be sourced, e.g. although `bash` uses `.sh` suffix for scripts, they cannot be sourced in `sh` shell.
 	1. If one is sourcing other scripts, one should avoid glob (see glob(3)), as they are hard to manage, meaing they are bound to be replaced to non-globs in future.